le-jzr/sisyphos-kernel-uefi-x86_64/README.md

 # sisyphos-kernel-uefi-x86_64
 A Rust kernel running on bare UEFI (no separate bootloader).
 Very early stage.

+Now with `std` support!
+Well, sorta.
+You need my forks of `rust` and `libc` repositories, which include the ability to build without a compiled-in OS backend.

 Check the [wiki](https://github.com/le-jzr/sisyphos-kernel-uefi-x86_64/wiki) for some notes about this thing.

 Basically, the eventual goal is to build a non-opinionated microkernel that can load regular ELF64 programs as kernel "modules".